Last updated on December 24, 2025

 What Is the Mana Value of Phyrexian Mana?

 Phyrexian mana symbols contribute to the mana value of a card the same way a normal mana symbol would.
 A card with those funky symbols in their mana cost is considered the same as if it had normal mana symbols.
-Dismember, for example, has a mana value of three.
+Dismember, for example, has a mana value of 3.

 Is Phyrexian Mana Colorless?
 Colored?